leangjia/blender_docs/manual/addons/render/render_freestyle_svg.rst

    An example of an SVG result produced by the Freestyle SVG Exporter.

 This add-on can be enabled via :menuselection:`Preferences --> Add-ons --> Render --> Freestyle SVG Exporter`.
-The GUI for the exporter should now be visible in the render tab of the Properties editor.
+The GUI for the exporter should now be visible in the render tab of the Properties.
 The exported ``.svg`` file is written to the default output path :menuselection:`Properties --> Output --> Output`.